DataBassGit/AgentForge/docs/Agents/AgentMethods.md

 ### `save_parsed_result(parsed_result)`

-**Purpose**: This method takes the processed result from the Low-Level Module (LLM) and saves it to memory.
+**Purpose**: This method takes the processed result from the LLM and saves it to memory.
 It acts as the agent's short-term memory, preserving important results for future reference.

 **Arguments**:
 - `parsed_result`: The processed result that needs to be saved to memory.